eddyerburgh/notes/docs/operating-systems/linux/processes.md

 1. Calls `dup_task_struct()` to create a new stack, `thread_info` structure, and `task_struct` for the new process.
 2. Ensures child process doesn't exceed the limit on the number of processes for the current user.
-3. `task_struct` fields that are unique to process are either cleared or reset.
+3. Clears or resets `task_struct` fields that are unique to a process.
 Most values in `task_struct` are unchanged.
 4. Sets the new process's `task_struct` `state` field to `TASK_UNINTERRUPTABLE` to ensure it doesn’t run yet.
 5. Calls `copy_flags()` to update the `flags` member of the new `task_struct`.
 6. Assigns a new pid with `alloc_pid()`.